 We interrogate the immune profile (immunophenotype, RNAseq, TCRsequencing, single-cell RNAseq) of patients undergoing therapy for acute leukaemias and cellular therapies to determine their correlations and influence on outcomes.

 Relying on extensive expertise in MRD monitoring and advanced instrumentation, we are validating recently discovered markers for MRD studies by flow cytometry in ALL and AML in both paediatric and adult patients.

 We are studying the impact of gene mutations and pharmacogenetics on treatment outcome in children with ALL.
-Our study incorporates prognostically important mutations in genes like Ikaros, BIM, ABCB1 and IL15 mutations.
-We are also determining the pharmacogenomics of busulfan in Asian patients.
-Finally, we are studying Thiopurine Methyltransferase (TPMT) and Catechol-O-methyltransferase (COMT) polymorphisms in children with solid tumors who received cisplatin correlating the findings with those of audiometric testing.
+We have also found that genetic ancestry influences molecular subtypes of ALL and has impact on outcomes.
+We are therefore aiming to study these racial differences in toxicities and outcomes.
+We are also determining the pharmacogenomics of thiopurine metabolism, specifically TPMT and NUDT15, in Asian patients.
+Finally, we are studying Thiopurine Methyltransferase (TPMT) and Catechol-O-methyltransferase (COMT) polymorphisms in children with solid tumours who received cisplatin correlating the findings with those of audiometric testing.

 We have developed unique methods to expand and activate NK cells, as well as to redirect NK cells and T lymphocytes through genetic engineering.
 These methods, which have been adapted to clinical-grade conditions, are being applied to treat children and adults with different malignancies.
 Research in the laboratory aims at discovering novel ways to redirect immune cells and at enhancing their anti-cancer potential.